jw098/OSCAR-EMR-Shortcuts/README.md

 - Inbox: Button that opens all new and old reports (including acknowledged and filed reports).
 Another button that opens just new reports.

-## Keyboard shortcuts:

-- BC Billing page: Alt+1 to Continue, Alt+Q to input in person visit billing code, Alt+W to input telehealth visit billing code, Alt+A to set focus to Dx code.

-- Consultation: Alt+1 to 'Submit Consultation Request'.
-Alt+W to close the window.

-- EChart: Alt+1 to Sign/Save/Bill.
-Alt+2 to Save.
-Alt+3 to Sign/Save.
-Alt+4 to Exit.
-Alt+W, Alt+Q, Alt+A to open Consultation, eForms, Ticklers respectively.

-- eForms: Within e-forms repository, Alt+A to close.
-Within an individual e-form: Alt+1 to Submit.
-Alt+2 to Print & Submit.

-- Inbox: Within Inbox, Alt+1 to open first item.
-Within the Lab result: Alt+1 to Acknowledge.
-Alt+Q to open E-chart.
-Alt+W to open Tickler.

-- Medications: Alt+1 to 'Save And Print', Alt+A to set focus to 'Drug Name' text area (to enter a new medication), Alt+Q to close the window.
-When the prescription print window pops up, Alt+1 to 'Print & Paste into EMR'.
-Alt+2 to 'Fax & Paste into EMR'.

-- Schedule: Alt+1 opens the e-chart for the next patient. i.e. the first patient that is not Billed, not Signed, not No show, and not Cancelled.

-- Tickler:  Alt+1 to 'Submit and EXIT', Alt+2 to 'Submit & Write to Encounter', Alt+A to set focus to text box.
-When the Tickler page loads, it also automatically sets focus to the text box.
-Note: if not already done, you should consider setting a 'Default Tickler Recipient' under OSCAR Preferences.